 Multiplayer offers a classic deathmatch between the fighters of the two factions and battles between fleets.
 There are multi-stage clashes accessible only after reaching a certain degree of skill, during which the two teams will have to progressively weaken the opposing defences.
 Additionally, there is even AI-controlled units and support ships making the weak points of the opposing battleship vulnerable and launching the decisive attacks.
 All of this happens while of course remembering to defend your own flagship!

 For each multiplayer game, experience points are obtained, which allow our virtual alter-ego to level up, so as to progressively unlock new elements and new slots with which to customize the fighters.
 At each level up, the player also obtains two different currencies: the Requisition and the Glory.
 The first is used to unlock new components and new accessories for your spaceships, such as new weapons, new auxiliary systems or new shields.
-The second, which can also be earned by completing the classic daily challenges, is used to purchase new aesthetic customizations for pilots.
+The second, which can also be earned by completing the classic daily challenges, is used to purchase new aesthetic customisations for pilots.

 As far as multiplayer goes, the battles are exciting, strategic and highly similar to the single-player mode.
 We wonder how long players will compete online as there is not too much linear progression with the game.
 After some time, you will have received enough experience points and customisations that you could get bored.